YueWuHKUST/CVPR2020-FutureVideoSynthesis/README.md

 Pytorch1.0.0

+# To do
+I plan to clean up the code in one month

 # Components

 There are exists several components in our framework.
 This repo only contain modified files for [Generative Inpainting](https://github.com/JiahuiYu/generative_inpainting/tree/v1.0.0) and [Deep-Flow-Guided-Video-Inpainting](https://github.com/nbei/Deep-Flow-Guided-Video-Inpainting).